-When the showmonitorlog(8) command is executed, the XSCF shell is occupied for the display of monitoring messages.
+When executed, the showmonitorlog(8) command will not terminate in order to display the monitoring message log, and the XSCF shell is occupied for the display.
 When a monitoring message is registered, the contents of the message are displayed.

-To stop the real-time display, press the Ctrl + C key combination.
+To stop the real-time display, press the "Ctrl" and "C" key combination.